SiddTripathi/Database_sql/Data_warehouse/README.txt

 2. STEPS TO RUN QUERIES

  Step 1: Run createDW.sql for creating the star-schema DW.
 This query should create one center fact table - Transaction_fact and
-         5 Dimension table - PRODUCT, STORE, CUSTOMER, SUPPLIER and Date_table
+         5 Dimension table - PRODUCT, STORE, CUSTOMER, SUPPLIER and DATE_TABLE

- Step 2: Run CREATE_DATE_TABLE.sql.
-This will create a procedure CREATE_DATE_TABLE which is responsible for inserting data in
+ Step 2: Run CREATE_DATE.sql.
+This will create a procedure CREATE_DATE which is responsible for inserting data in
          Date_table.
 Dont run this procedure seperately as it is called in INLJ procedure and runs automatically when INLJ procedure is run.